usdoj/foia-api/docroot/modules/custom/foia_upload_xml/README.md

  * Use `drush ms --group=foia_xml` to check the status of the migrations.
  * To see available import options, use `drush help mim`.

+### Processing the queue

+#### Via the Queue UI module

+Issues with the queue may not be obvious when run in the production environment.
+In addition to information found in the logs, the Queue UI module defines admin screens that can be used to inspect and clear queues, or remove leases on queue items.
+This is useful if there are items that are stuck in the queue and need to be cleared out and re-processed or re-uploaded.
+This can be found at `/admin/config/system/queue-ui`.

+#### Via the command line

+The queue can be run by running cron on the command line:

+`drush @foia.local core:cron`